 Make a list, prioritizing your choices and do your research to learn about each school’s application requirements and follow them exactly.

-IMPORTANT: Find and record specific application requirements and deadlines:
+Find and record specific application requirements and application timelines and deadlines:

 - GMAT, LSAT, MCAT, etc. results

 - Personal Statement (PS) and/or Statement of Purpose (SOP) Essay

 - Statement of Research and/or Career Interests Essay

 - Formal application forms (including financial aid applications)